pro3d/webExamples/README.md

 ### Step 1: Cloning gh-pages branch
 You only need to do this once so long as you don't delete the entire directory.
  > Clone the gh-pages repo to your local computer if you haven't already.
- > I choose to clone the gh-pages repo INSIDE the _site directory of the production site as it is ignored and nearby. __If this makes you uncomfortable, just choose a new spot.__
+ > I choose to clone the gh-pages repo INSIDE the _site directory of the production site as it is ignored and nearby.
+__If this makes you uncomfortable, just choose any location.__
 (eg. **/ThreadSuiteJobs.com/_site/webExamples/**)
 ```bash
 cd /threadsuitejobs.com/_site/
 git clone https://github.com/pro3d/webExamples.git
 ```
-NOTE: The gh-pages branch, in this case, is not based on another branch.
-**I just treat it like the webroot of a ftp server**
+NOTE: The gh-pages branch on my Pro3d account is not based on a master branch; **I just treat it like the webroot of a ftp server**

 ### Step 2: Make Local Changes
-#### Make your edits to the ThreadSuiteJobs.com master branch, then test locally
+#### Make your edits inside the ThreadSuiteJobs.com master branch, then test locally
 ```bash
 jekyll serve --watch
 ```